toptal/picasso/CONTRIBUTING.md

 - Make sure tests pass by running `yarn test`

-- When your PR is opened, `contribution` label will be added and a ticket will be created automatically with high priority on `Frontend Experience` Kanban board.
-It will be reviewed by the team as soon as possible.

-- You can also use `@toptal-anvil ping reviewers` to ping the reviewers back to get their approvals after resolving the stated issues.
+- You can also use `@toptal-anvil ping reviewers` to ping the reviewers back to get their approvals after resolving the stated issues

-- In case of an emergency, ask for review in [#-frontend-exp-core](https://toptal-core.slack.com/archives/CERF5NHT3)

 ### Your first contribution